 A couple of years ago a tweet was simply 140 characters that may include a link.
 Today a tweet without an image will pass by with far less attention than it could get if you add an image it.
 That means you can easily multiply your Twitter success if you add an image to every tweet.

 5. You optimize your tweets for more shares, likes

 One tweet of a piece of content may pass by fairly unnoticed bringing you no considerable traffic.
-Another tweet of the same content may get multiple the attention in form of likes, retweets and clicks.
+Another tweet of the same content may get multiple times the attention in the form of likes, retweets, and clicks.
 Why?

 The tweet text is important – you should test different texts and learn what your audience likes.
 Asking for a retweet can also multiply the retweets you get.
 Mentioning other people’s Twitter accounts (only when it is appropriate) can also multiply the reach and reactions to your tweets.

 If your Twitter account is still small it will not grow by magic.
 If nobody knows your Twitter account exists, how can they even think about following you?
 You have to make your Twitter account get noticed.
 There are various things you can do to make people aware of your Twitter account: